Robin Pickard photo

 Overview

-Robin Pickard is a barrister and probationary tenant/3rd Six pupil, specialising in employment and discrimination cases.
-He joined 3PB in March 2024, having completed a specialist employment law pupillage at a boutique employment law firm in London.
+Robin Pickard is a barrister who specialises in employment and discrimination law.
+He joined 3PB in March 2024, having completed an employment law pupillage at a boutique employment law firm in London.

 During his pupillage, Robin advised senior executives and other regulated professionals in high-value employment litigation involving discrimination, whistleblowing and misconduct in the workplace.
-Robin has also advised and represented those who are the subject of internal investigations – he understands how to put a client’s case robustly and to steer cases towards a successful resolution.
 His in-house experience developed his tactical awareness and ability to deal with procedural matters, including whether correspondence is covered by differing forms of legal privilege and making successful applications for specific disclosure (including for pay information in an equal pay complaint).
+Robin prides himself on his strategic approach and his ability to integrate into legal teams and put his clients at ease.

 Outside of work, Robin regularly boulders and climbs (with ropes) at his local climbing centres – he has ambitions of leading some of the UK’s crags in the near future.
 Robin also enjoys hosting dinner parties and spending time with friends and family.